alexfetterman/alexfetterman.github.io/_posts/2019-02-22-dirty-data-1-intro.md

 to find the topic relevant to your work.

 For this week, something easy-peasy.
-After reading in the dataset (let's call it df), I always run df.head()
-If you're working in Jupyter Notebook, this prints out a nice 5 row slice of your dataframe in Markdown.
-It's a snapshot of what you're working with.
-The default argument is 5, for 5 rows, but if you want to see more or fewer rows, say, <e>n</e> rows, run df.head(n)
+After reading in the dataset (let's call it df), I always run df.head().
+If you're working in Jupyter Notebook, this returns a nice 5 row slice of your dataframe in Markdown.
+The default argument is 5, for 5 rows, but if you want to see more or fewer rows, say, n rows, run df.head(n).

 See you next week!